metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `service_account_name` (String) Name of the service account in the pod's namespace to use.
-More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/
+- `service_account_name` (String) Name of the service account in the pod's namespace to use.More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--volumes--sysprep"></a>